DBinary/Retinoblastoma_analysis/main/readme.md

-You can find all the code for the main image here
+You can find all the code for the main image here.

-Each ipynb has corresponding instructions
+Each ipynb has corresponding instructions.